The region covering the five islands of the Balearic archipelago and their surrounding shipping area.

 The region also has a hydro-military base in Pollensa (Majorca) and two aerodromes for exlusive VFR use at Son Bonet (Island of Majorca) and San Luis (Minorca).

-The landcsapes, beaches, mild climate and ancient origins of the Balearic Islands have turned them into one of the most popular tourist destination anywhere in the world, thus making their airports one of the busiest in Spain, with over 9 million passengers over recent years.
+The landcsapes, beaches, mild climate and ancient origins of the Balearic Islands have turned them into one of the most popular tourist destination anywhere in the world, thus making their airports one of the busiest in Spain.

 Palma de Mallorca Terminal Area Control Centre